AI & Technology

 Sentence completion is becoming paragraph completion

 The current frontier isn't suggesting the next sentence — it's suggesting the next paragraph.
 Type the opening of an email, and the AI drafts the rest of the message for you to edit.
-This already works in CleverType for emails and formal messages.
+Nevertheless, This already works in CleverType for emails and formal messages.

 Context awareness is going multimodal